szabgab/perlmaven.com/sites/en/pages/check-several-regexes-on-many-strings.md

 then we will probably see the speed improvement.)

 This second solution is then faster, but it has the same length of code.
 Besides, that `$failed` flag just feels a bit cumbersome.
-We could improve this script by using a <b>label</b> on the outer loop.
+We could improve this script by using a **label** on the outer loop.

 ## Short-circuit with label